-Finding a pain medication which can help, fast, is important when your pet is in pain or distress.
+Finding a pain medication which can provide quick, safe relief is important when your dog is in pain or distress.

 When given according to the directions and recommendations these are usually both safe, and effective.

 But it's very, very, important to get the dosage right on these - and to give the minimum effective dose for the shortest possible duration.

 So, let's take a closer look at the options for dog pain relief medications.

 This is when many pet owners turn to the products that are already in their homes - this is generally okay if you do some research first and understand which 'human medicines' are safe to use on dogs, and which aren't.